Grand View Elementary School Library

 Father of Macy's Thanksgiving Day Parade Revealed by Stephen Brower A brief biography of Tony Sarg

-by Melissa Sweet The story of puppeteer Tony Sarg, the man who first invented the helium balloons that have become the trademark of the annual Macy's Thanksgiving Day Parade.
+Balloons over Broadway by Melissa Sweet The story of puppeteer Tony Sarg, the man who first invented the helium balloons that have become the trademark of the annual Macy's Thanksgiving Day Parade.

 After World War I, Sarg moved to New York City and quickly gained a reputation as a practical joker, the life of the party and a tireless worker.
 In his various ventures, the designer, inventor and illustrator worked on cartoons, children’s books, mechanical toys, advertising and of course, window displays and balloons.